-- A. The IAMP AAP policies map shows areas designated as Green Belt or safeguarded land. - B. Areas of safeguarded land shall only be released for development, through a review of the AAP, where it can be demonstrated that there is insufficient land within the allocated employment areas to accommodate development needs. - C. Development adjacent to land designated as Green Belt shall ensure boundaries are recognisable and permanent through the use of built form or established landscaping buffers.
+- A. The IAMP AAP policies map shows areas designated as Green Belt or safeguarded land. - B. With the exception of required highway and utilities infrastructure improvements to deliver the proposed development, the Aareas of safeguarded land shall only be released for development, through a review of the AAP, where it can be demonstrated that there is insufficient land remaining within the allocated employment areas, as shown on the Policies Map, to accommodate development needs. - C. Development in the employment areas as shown on the Policies Map, adjacent to land designated as Green Belt shall ensure boundaries are recognisable and permanent through the use of built form or established landscaping buffers defensible boundaries, or, where required, establishing new defensible boundaries.
+The location of where new boundaries are required is shown on the Policies Map. - 99.
 IAMP is a strategic site of national and regional significance.
-Removing 150 ha from the Greenbelt and allocating 100 ha for employment development in this Plan period and safeguarding 50 ha enables longer term development needs to be met without revisiting the Green Belt Boundary.
-This aligns with the NPPF which advises that Green Belt boundaries should not need to be altered at the end of the development plan period, and recommends identifying areas of 'safeguarded land' between the urban area and the Green Belt in order to meet longer term development needs beyond the plan period.
-The IAMP AAP policies map updates the Council's existing adopted Local Plan key diagrams and proposals maps in respect of the new Green Belt boundary.
+Removing 150 ha from the Greenbelt and allocating 100 ha for employment development in this Plan period and safeguarding

+50 ha enables longer term development needs to be met without revisiting the Green Belt Boundary.
+This aligns with the NPPF which advises that Green Belt boundaries should not need to be altered at the end of the development plan period.
+It and recommends identifying areas of 'safeguarded land' between the urban area and the Green Belt in order to meet longer term development needs beyond the plan period.
+The IAMP AAP policies map updates the Councilies' existing adopted Local Plan key diagrams and proposals maps in respect of the new Green Belt boundary.